Note: Is this you focuses on one type of person for whom shared housing is a good idea. There are lots of others.

 - You see the bumper sticker “Practice random acts of kindness” and smile.

 If you’ve recognized yourself and your situation and you are wondering if you can really make such a transition, find out more about how sharing housing can work for you.
-The best place to start is reading the book, Sharing Housing, A Guidebook for Finding and Keeping Good Housemates.
-Click here.
+Take a look at this article.

 What we don’t do is offer direct matching.